 2023: Nigeria needs strong democratic institutions not strong men, Obaseki replies Wike

-Godwin Obaseki, the governor of Edo State, on Monday, said the Peoples Democratic Party (PDP) needs an aggregate of stakeholders’ ideas, opinions and contributions of all leaders and members rather than the view of one “individual or a select few” to take over leadership of Nigeria.
+Governor Godwin Obaseki of Edo State on Monday said the People’s Democratic Party (PDP) needs an aggregate of stakeholders’ ideas, opinions and contributions of all leaders and members rather than the view of one “individual or a select few” to take over leadership of Nigeria.

-He said Edo cannot be procured for anyone’s personal ambition and the state government under his leadership has demonstrated the capacity to “unshackle ourselves and dethrone bullies and highhanded leaders.
+He said Edo cannot be procured for anyone’s personal ambition and the state government under his leadership has demonstrated capacity to “unshackle ourselves and dethrone bullies and highhanded leaders.”

-Governor Wike, who reacted to Shaibu’s outburst over the purported harmonization disputes between the old and new PDP members, at the weekend, threatened that disciplinary action would be taken by the party’s leadership against the deputy governor.
+Governor Wike, who reacted to Shaibu’s outburst over the purported harmonisation disputes between the old and new PDP members, at the weekend, threatened that a disciplinary action would be taken by the party’s leadership against the deputy governor.

 Obaseki, in a statement issued to journalists in Benin City, described the attacks as “unfortunate and totally uncalled for,” pointing out that Wike would have reached out to him to express his concerns about Shaibu’s views rather than embarking on “this unwarranted public onslaught.”